christofmuc/JammerNetz/docs/spectrogram-integration-plan.md

   were corrected in commits culminating in `ea176a3`.
 - A disposable Visual Studio smoke build against JammerNetz's JUCE revision compiled both targets with `/W4 /WX`; the RelWithDebInfo analyzer test passed.
-- JammerNetz pins the pushed `juce-spectroscope19/master` commit `ea176a3`.
+- JammerNetz pins the pushed `juce-spectroscope19/master` commit `26f033f`.
 - The historical demo and AppVeyor responsibilities were consolidated into the module repository;
   its standalone demo and analyzer tests now pass GitHub Actions on Windows, Ubuntu, and macOS.
 - JammerNetz now copies the final stereo mix into a bounded preallocated SPSC queue and performs FFT analysis on a dedicated worker thread.
-- The standalone client owns a 30 Hz responsive spectrum/waterfall panel that disappears before narrow windows squeeze the existing mixer controls.
+- The standalone client owns a responsive spectrum/waterfall panel that disappears before narrow windows squeeze the existing mixer controls.
+Its waterfall and horizontal note cards share one VSync-paced OpenGL render pass.
+- The panel exposes logarithmic axis, horizontal history, circle-of-fifths pitch colours, tracked-note annotations, Fast/Balanced/Stable tracking, and concert-A reference controls.
+- The current tracker behaviour, assumptions, preset values, and known limits are documented in the pinned module.
+Tracker refinement is deferred until the JammerNetz client has been evaluated with a real synthesizer.
-- The full Debug build completed and all 16 configured JammerNetz tests passed, including a new assertion that the output tap receives the post-mix stereo signal.
+- The full Debug client-plus-server build completed and all 22 configured JammerNetz tests passed, including a new assertion that the output tap receives the post-mix stereo signal.

 ## Product decision